schctl/speck/README.md

 ## Documentation

-Documentation is available in markdown files [here](docs/README.md).
+Documentation is available in markdown format [here](docs/README.md).

 ## City Data

-City data is from cities.json, and has been edited to remove irrelevant data.
+City data is from `cities.json`, and has been edited to remove irrelevant data.

     https://github.com/lutangar/cities.json